jankaszel/hyperwell-thesis/chapters/study.md

 ![Results of the second questionnaire](figures/study-results.pdf)

 _TODO:_ Technical evaluation: This will give us insights into the age of the watched annotations.
 If the data allows for this, create a graph for comparison ('youngest annotation considered at point x').
 Even further, it would be great to have some kind of indicator of the average age as well as age range a system allowed (during testing!) to work with in a certain period of time.
 This is in relation to @dourish1992.
+Give this outlook in @sec:discussion.

-Annotating resources is a semi-synchronous task, one might argue, due to the fact that it requires focused, solitary insights into a particular resource.
-While annotating a resource, focus is an important facilitator of the intellectual process. @dourish1992 anticipate the overhead of _informational awareness_ and emphasize considerate usage of communication channels depending on the nature of the workspace---being it private or actively shared.
-The results of this study clearly show a two-fold lack of awareness on collaborative work in Recogito if used in an shared workspace that is used synchronously: First, the workspace _content_ is not synchronized in real-time.
+Annotating resources is a semi-synchronous task, arguably, due to the fact that it requires focused, solitary insights into underlying source.
+While annotating a resource, focus is an important facilitator of the intellectual process. @dourish1992 anticipate the overhead of _informational awareness_ and emphasize considerate use of communication channels depending on the nature of the workspace, whether conducted privately or shared actively.
+The results of this study clearly show a two-fold lack of awareness on collaborative work on Recogito if used in a shared workspace that is used synchronously: First, the workspace _content_ is not synchronized in real-time.
 Second, if changes of others were to be synchronized, Recogito lacked the presentation of other users' activities.

 _TODO:_ Open publication containing the students' work; exported into various formats.
 However, Recogito is yet missing an import functionality that is easily accessible.